How to load 3D content in AR scenarios at runtime in xr-frame

 The

-assetIdneeds to be recorded for subsequent resource mounting and release.try { await scene.assets.loadAsset({type: 'gltf', assetId: 'panda', src: 'url/EasyARPanda.glb'}); } catch (err) { console.error(`Failed to load assets: ${err.message}`); }Node mounting
+assetIdfor subsequent mounting and resource release.try { await scene.assets.loadAsset({type: 'gltf', assetId: 'panda', src: 'url/EasyARPanda.glb'}); } catch (err) { console.error(`Failed to load assets: ${err.message}`); }Node mounting

 Use

-element.addChild()to place the loaded model under the ShadowRoot.const root = scene.getElementById("shadow-root"); let panda = scene.createElement(xrFrameSystem.XRGLTF, { "model": "panda", "anim-autoplay": "" } ); root.addChild(panda);The ShadowRoot element is a root node specifically used by xr-frame to prevent dynamically creating and removing nodes.
+element.addChild()to place the loaded model under ShadowRoot.const root = scene.getElementById("shadow-root"); let panda = scene.createElement(xrFrameSystem.XRGLTF, { "model": "panda", "anim-autoplay": "" } ); root.addChild(panda);The ShadowRoot element is specifically used by xr-frame to prevent dynamic creation and removal of nodes.
 For details, see Shadow node.

 const nodeAnnotation = annotation as easyar.ema.v0_5.Node; const xrNode: xrfs.XRNode = easyarPlugin.createXRNodeFromNodeAnnotation(nodeAnnotation, blockHolder); let panda = scene.createElement(xrFrameSystem.XRGLTF, { "model": "panda", "anim-autoplay": "" } ); xrNode.addChild(panda);